denten-books/plain-text/proposal.md

 ## Existing Literature

-*Plain Text* makes a theoretical intervention in the cluster of media studies- and digital humanities-related fields that include "science and technology Studies," "platform studies," "critical code studies," and "media archeology."
+*Plain Text* makes a theoretical intervention in the cluster of media studies- and digital humanities-related fields that include Science and Technology Studies, Platform Studies, Critical Code Studies, and Media Archeology.
 Recent comparable books in these fields include *Paper Knowledge* by Lisa Gitelman published by Duke UP in 2014, *Coding Freedom: The Ethics and Aesthetics of Hacking*, by Gabriella Coleman from Princeton UP in 2012,